Bradford Urban Discovery Project Voluntary Trainee

 In this role you will have a unique opportunity within the Yorkshire Wildlife Trust to work with both our Nature Reserves Team and our BUD project Inspiring People Officer.
 The role will be a fantastic mix of practical conservation tasks and creative and playful engagement activities within a project team with lots of experience and passion for working in urban greenspaces and with diverse and hard to reach communities.
 As a voluntary trainee you will be supported to develop your skills in land management, practical conservation and community engagement.

-The role is for 12 months, for 3 days a week, come with a competitive training budget, access to the internal volunteer training programme (free) and travel expenses.
+The role is for 6 months, for 3 days a week, comes with a competitive training budget, access to the internal volunteer training programme (free) and travel expenses.
+Ideally we would like the successful candidate to start in June 2021.

 How to Apply